praetoriandigital/cub-docs/integration/oauth.md

 Here is how it works and what you should do:

 ### 1) Register your application in LID
-Contact Lexipol Staff at rswank@lexipol.com and ask to create an Application.
+Contact Lexipol Staff at rswank@lexipol.com and ask them to create an Application.
 Your contact will then provide you with your Application's Secret Key and UID, along with a list of available scopes for Step #2.

 ### 2) Start OAuth flow
 Redirect the user's browser to this URL: